dabeaz-course/practical-python/Notes/01_Introduction/04_Strings.md

 ### Byte Strings

-A string of 8-bit bytes.
+A string of 8-bit bytes, commonly encountered with low-level I/O.

 ```python
 data = b'Hello World\r\n'
 ```

-By putting a little b before our string literal we specify that it is a byte string as opposed to a text string.
+By putting a little b before the first quotation, you specify that it is a byte string as opposed to a text string.

 Most of the usual string operations work.